ebru/sending-messages/README.md

 ```

 ## Switching Between test/live Keys
 MessageBird client is set up with test key as default.
 It allows you to see the response without actually sending the message.
-If you would like to have the message to be delivered, please set the key on **src/model/Base.php** as a valid live key you have been provided.
+If you would like to have the message to be delivered, please set the key on **config/config.php** as a valid live key you have been provided.

-`const CLIENT_API_KEY = 'validLiveKey';`
+`'clientApiKey' => 'validLiveKey';`

 ## Running Tests
 Run the command below in the root directory.